mchav/mchav.github.io/_posts/2026-04-24-a-first-look-at-token-efficiency.md

 Most of the churn seems to be the LLM trying to lookup how to do pretty simple things in Haskell.
 Whereas when working with Marimo pair it gets straight to the task almost without thinking about it (about 200 tokens in vs a couple of thousand in Haskell).
 As a result, it's probably "cheaper" overall to use Python for arbitrary tasks at this point in time.

+That said, the churn of the trial and error of dynamic languages might flip the economics for much larger projects.
+That's still an open question that requires more thorough investigation.
+As LLMs get "better" and more software is written in more esoteric languages the gap might close.
+Or, more ambitiously, the gap might close if language communities trained and evaluated open source models (ethically) that are good at navigating their specific ecosystems.

 You can see how the LLM solves each task in the videos below.

 [![Sabela notebook using Claude](https://img.youtube.com/vi/JVDTYm4aYIE/0.jpg)](https://youtu.be/JVDTYm4aYIE "Sabela + Claude Code integration")